Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 Plan 1 — The Beach (the iconic one)

 The most famous Sant Joan plan is the beach.
-Barceloneta is the classic — bonfires along the shoreline, around 60,000 people, music, swims at midnight, and the kind of all-night party Barcelona is rightfully famous for.
+Barceloneta is the classic — bonfires along the shoreline, around 60,000 people, music, midnight swims, and the kind of all-night party Barcelona is rightfully famous for.
 If you want the postcard, this is it.

 If you'd rather avoid the heaviest crowds, the other Barcelona beaches work just as well: Bogatell, Mar Bella, Nova Icària, and Platja del Fòrum.
 They all have music, people, and the same magic — just with more space to breathe.

-Important: city beaches don't allow open fires, fireworks or smoking on the sand, and you can't leave trash on the beach or in the water.
-Locals stick to authorised bonfires nearby and bring everything home with them.
+Important: city beaches don't allow open fires, fireworks, or smoking on the sand, and you can't leave trash on the beach or in the water.
+Locals stick to authorized bonfires nearby and bring everything home with them.

 Plan 3 — A Long Catalan Dinner First